espressif/esp-idf/docs/windows-setup.rst

 The process is the same as for checking out the ESP-IDF from github.
 Change to the parent directory and run ``git clone https://github.com/espressif/esp-idf-template.git``.

+**IMPORTANT:** The esp-idf build system does not support spaces in paths to esp-idf or to projects.

 Step 4: Configuring the project
 ===============================